 If you are looking for a simplified method to determine your construction labor cost, you’re in the right place.
 In this article, you’ll learn some helpful tools and formulas that will make your work life a little easier.

 Knowing how to develop accurate quotes for your projects will help your profit margins stabilize.
 You won’t have to worry about upsetting your customers or even paying yourself too little.

 Your base rate is the unit price that’s established for labor.
 This is a good place to start on any project because what you spend on supplies will always be different.

 Think about the size of your average crew while determining your base rate.
 In our example, we’re going to work with a crew of three.

 The first employee is the lead.
 The second is the journeyman.
 And the third is an apprentice.

 The rate for the three works might be:

-These wages are standard in the industry.
+These wages are close to standard in the construction industry.
 But, they can be adjusted if the rates are different in your area.

 Following this example, your base rate is going to be $80 per hour.